icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Chanty.com](https://chanty.com/) - Chanty is another alternative to Slack.
 It has a free forever plan for small teams (up to 10) with unlimited public and private conversations, searchable history, unlimited 1:1 audio calls, unlimited voice messages, ten integrations, and 20 GB storage per team.
   * [DevToolLab](https://devtoollab.com) - Online developer tools offering free access to all basic tools, with the ability to auto save one entry per tool, standard processing speed, and community support.
   * [Discord](https://discord.com/) - Chat with public/private rooms.
 Markdown text, voice, video, and screen sharing capabilities.
 Free for unlimited users.
   * [Dubble](https://dubble.so/) - Free Step-by-Step Guide creator.
-Take screenshots, document processes and colloborate with your team.
+Take screenshots, document processes and collaborate with your team.
 Also supports async screen recording.
   * [Duckly](https://duckly.com/) - Talk and collaborate in real time with your team.
 Pair programming with IDE, terminal sharing, voice, video, and screen sharing.
 Free for small teams.
   * [element.io](https://element.io/) - A decentralized and open-source communication tool built on Matrix.
 Group chats, direct messaging, encrypted file transfers, voice and video chats, and easy integration with other services.
   * [evernote.com](https://evernote.com/) - Tool for organizing information.
 Share your notes and work together with others